Places of worship in Luxembourg

 The Luxembourg Mennonite Association is located at 82 Rosswinkel in Scheidgen, and the Church of Christian Science is at 84 Grand-Rue in the city.

-Jehovah’s Witnesses are based at 22-24 rue d’Alsace, with a Portuguese speaking community is at 15 rue de l’Egalité, both in the city.
+Jehovah’s Witnesses are based at 22-24 rue d’Alsace, with a Portuguese speaking community at 15 rue de l’Egalité, both in the city.

 The Russian Orthodox Church of Saints Apostles Peter and Paul is on rue Jean-Pierre Probst in the city.
 The Luxembourg Coptic Orthodox Church is hosted at Capellen, whilst the Romanian Orthodox Church is at rue Vauban in Pfaffenthal.